AhmadElshiltawi/sdl-sorting-visualizer/README.md

 # Installation

 The project was created using IntelliJ's Clion which uses CMake.
-Preferably downlaod and run the project using CLion.
+Preferably download and run the project using CLion.
 Otherwise, Go to the following directory `cmake-build-debug/bin` and then run the executable.

 Downloading [SDL2](https://www.libsdl.org) is required.